-- Completes the distinguished level of achievement under the foundation graduation program [see Foundation Graduation Program on page 61]; or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.
+- Completes the distinguished level of achievement under the foundation graduation program [see Foundation Graduation Program.]; or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.

 The student is ultimately responsible for meeting the admission requirements of the university or college, including timely submission of a completed application.